 Moving forward, you’ll look at how to plan, assess, and transform gardens into award-winning masterpieces.
 To do this, you’ll consider the impact of soil, sun and shade, time and budgeting during the planning process.

-You’ll also examine elements, shaping and proportions of gardens that enable designers to keep lawns and boundaries in shape when designing their dream enclosure.
-The course will finish by looking at a range of practical ideas for various shapes and styles of garden.
+You’ll also examine the elements, shaping and proportions of gardens that enable designers to keep lawns and boundaries in shape when designing their dream enclosure.
+The course will finish by looking at a range of practical ideas for various shapes and styles of gardens.